 Β

 This article does not replace advice from a dog trainer or veterinary recommendations.
-It is meant to accompany β not replace.
+It is intended to accompany β not replace.

 Read more: